ambitioninc/django-issue/README.rst

 An app for tracking ongoing issues within your web application.

-In a nutshell: a ticketing system for your software!
+In a nutshell: a ticketing system for use by software components!

 Installation
 ------------